-Replete with a steel bezel, a white dial, vintage lume and all the retro details you would expect from one of our iconic reissues, this special watch is available from 11am on October 13 for $189.
-Read an excerpt of HODINKEE’s full feature on the collaboration below — their write-up is substantial, thorough and wonderfully composed — or purchase your watch now by visiting the HODINKEE web shop.
+Replete with a steel bezel, white dial, vintage lume and a new no-date movement to complete the design, the watch is available from 11am on October 13th for $189.
+Read an excerpt of Hodinkee's full feature on the collaboration below, or purchase your watch now by visiting the Hodinkee web shop.

 We all know what good watch design looks like, and the Q Timex is exactly that: a classic, recognizable watch that stands out on its own merit.
 That's why, for our Q Timex, all we sought to do was make a few simple tweaks to the already-successful formula.

 The Q Timex was designed to combine accuracy and ability in a single functional package, which is one reason why a three o'clock day-date display has remained a signature for the model over the decades.
 On the Q Timex HODINKEE Limited Edition, we wanted to experiment to see how it would look without the additional calendar complication.

 The day-date has been completely removed on the Q Timex HODINKEE Limited Edition, resulting in a more symmetrical dial layout without a "phantom" date position in the crown.
 That's right, there's absolutely no indication that the watch once featured anything more than its simple three hands ticking above the crisp, clean white dial.